et9719/ourgalleryy/README.md

 Retested: Warning cleared

 2. An image must have an alt attribute.
-    - Hor both of these errors I added and alt attribute to the images that have details of the image just incase the image doesn't load.
+    - For both of these errors I added and alt attribute to the images that have details of the image just in case the image doesn't load.

 Retested: Error cleared

 <img src="images/html-gallery.png" alt="Testing html for gallery page">

 1. An image must have an alt attribute.
-    - I had made the same mistake of forgetting to add an alt attribute on the gallery page so folloed the same process to fix these errors.
+    - I had made the same mistake of forgetting to add an alt attribute on the gallery page so followed the same process to fix these errors.

 Retested: Error cleared

 <img src="images/html-news-det.png" alt="Testing html for news detail pages">

 1. Bad value on image element
-    - To fix this I put it into the css style sheet.
+    - To fix this I put it into the CSS style sheet.

 2. The font element is obsolete
-    - I didnt recognise this code so I searched for the code it gave me on the error page in my base.html and news_detail.html files and no results were found, im unsure where it has pulled this code from, and I believe the third error is also in relation to this.
+    - I didn’t recognise this code so I searched for the code it gave me on the error page in my base.html and news_detail.html files and no results were found, I’m unsure where it has pulled this code from, and I believe the third error is also in relation to this.

 <img src="images/html-gallery-det.png" alt="Testing html for gallery detail pages">